-From our point of view, buying from trusted sources that subscribe to the Kimberley Process gives us confidence that the diamonds we are buying are from legitimate sources.
+From our point of view, buying from trusted sources that subscribe to the Kimberley Process and the similar System of Warranties that applies to cut diamonds, gives us confidence that the diamonds we are buying are from legitimate sources.
 Most of the larger diamonds we purchase (those from around 0.25ct upwards) are from two sources.
 Both are sight holders with some of the largest diamond producers, buying directly from the mines and thus reducing the opportunity for the infiltration of stones from illegitimate sources into the parcels.

 The diamond industry directly supports around 10 million jobs worldwide.
 While many of these, primarily in jewellery manufacture and retail, would be maintained if customers switched to lab grown stones, many livelihoods relying on the initial mining and sorting of natural stones would be lost.
 These jobs are often based in poorer areas where opportunities for alternative work are limited and diamond production can make a significant contribution to the economy when well-managed.
 Botswana is an example of the difference the industry can make.
 Diamond production accounts for approximately 40% of the country’s GDP, paying for their much-admired education, healthcare and public transport systems that are often regarded as amongst the best in Africa.

 The spotlight focus on the diamond industry means it is encouraged to keep ahead in terms of health and safety, pay and conditions.
 Mining is a dirty job and potentially dangerous, but diamond mining is amongst the best-regulated – a result of the scrutiny it has come under.